yqlao/CPEN455-Project-2025W1/README.md

 2. **Only include one ckpt file if you trained a model.**

     Do not include all of your ckpt files in your submission.
-Only include the best one.
+Keep only necessary checkpoint in `examples/ckpts/`(If you don't use model ensemble methods or LoRA, only keep one checkpoint).
 If you include multiple ckpt files, ***we can't guarantee*** we will check all of them and ***pick the best one***.

 3. Don't change any code in the `autograder` folder.